-Take a drive to Ashbourne to visit Ireland’s only theme park, Tayto Park.
+Take a drive to Ashbourne to visit Ireland’s only theme park, Emerald Park.
 Ride one of the rollercoasters, take on the extreme climbing wall or visit the Amur tigers, meerkats and buffalo at the park’s zoo.

 Enjoy a meal in Meath